 Excessive tardies will result in detention.
-Every third tardy to one class, will be counted as 1 absence to that class.
 Three tardies will be allowed each semester.
-Each successive tardy will result in an after school detention from 3:36 to 4:15 p.m. on one of the Extended Learning days with the Extended Learning proctor.
+Each successive tardy will result in an after school detention from 3:40 to 4:05 p.m.
+Detentions may also be served before school, from 7:30 to 7:55 am.
 Students earning more than 8 tardies during a semester will be required to take semester tests.
 Additional penalties may be imposed by the administration for flagrant tardy violations.

-Tardies are cumulative for a semester and start over with the beginning of a new
+Tardies are cumulative for a semester and start over with the beginning of a new semester.